-Our risk position assessment reflects OP Financial's geographically concentrated business in Finland and commercial real estate sector, partially compensated for by the generally conservative underwriting standards.
-Still we consider the combined capital and earnings, and risk position assessment to be a rating strength for the group.
+Our risk position assessment reflects OP Financial Group's geographically concentrated business in Finland and commercial real estate sector, partially compensated for by the generally conservative underwriting standards.
+Still, we consider the combined capital and earnings, and risk position assessment to be a rating strength for the group.

-Given the economic uncertainties associated with the pandemic, we expect gradual worsening of OP Corporate's asset quality over the near term, despite the government support to the economy.
-As a leading bank in the country and with the commitment to play also a valuable social role, OP offered repayment holidays for residential mortgages and small and medium sized enterprises (SME) loans, free of charge, to 140,000 customers (as of June 2020) whose finances have been affected by the pandemic.
-While the negative impact of the pandemic on the retail portfolio might take time to materialize, we anticipate that the dampening in the consumption could hurt the corporate sector, particularly SMEs.
-We estimate that sectors most vulnerable to the current stress environment, such as trade, services, commercial real estate, construction and transportation and storage, make up almost 20% of OP Bank's overall loan portfolio, and that there might be an adverse medium-term impact on its broader corporate portfolio--including commercial real estate--depending on the length of the lockdown and the recovery in Finland.
+We expect the pandemic to result in a OP Financial Group's asset quality worsening--albeit within manageable levels--in 2020 and 2021.
+As a leading bank in the country and with the commitment to also play a valuable social role, OP offered repayment holidays for residential mortgages and SME loans, free of charge, to 184,000 customers (as of September 2020) whose finances have been hit by the pandemic.
+We expect the fallout of the pandemic to materialize with a lag into the bank's balance sheet, as asset quality indicators should peak in 2021.
+Both the retail and corporate portfolio might translate in nonperforming loans as, for example, the amount of forborne loans has increased by 52% since December 2019 and represents 3.8% of gross loans, of which most are classified as performing.
+On the corporate side, we estimate that sectors most vulnerable to the current stress environment, such as trade, services, commercial real estate, construction and transportation and storage, make up almost 20% of OP Financial Group's overall loan portfolio.

-As a result, we expect OP Financial Group's gross nonperforming loans ratio increasing up to 2.8% in the next two years from 2.3% in June 2020, which is above the levels at large Nordic peers.
-Loan losses have averaged 9 bps of the loan book over the past five years, and expect the group's impairments to increase to about 25 bps in 2020 and will gradually normalize in 2021 at 15 bps.
+As a result, we expect OP Financial Group's gross nonperforming loans ratio to increase up to 2.8% in 2021 from 2.3% in September 2020, which is above the levels at large Nordic peers.
+Loan losses have averaged a low 8 bps of the loan book over the past five years, and we expect the group to provision about 20bps, on average, in 2020-2021.

-Overall, granular retail loans (56% of total loans as of June 30, 2020) dominates the group's gross loan book.
-Growth has mainly come through the retail mortgage loans, which constitute more than two-thirds of the retail portfolio.
-OP Financial has maintained cautious lending policies, with adequate collateralization (new mortgages are stressed for a 6% interest rate and 25 years' maturity).
+Overall, granular retail loans (57% of total loans as of Sept.
+30, 2020) dominate the group's gross loan book.
+Growth has mainly come through the retail mortgage loans, which constitute more than two thirds of the retail portfolio.
+OP Financial Group has maintained cautious lending policies, with adequate collateralization (new mortgages are stressed for a 6% interest rate and 25 years' maturity).

-OP Financial's corporate loan book, including housing associations, comprises about one-fourth of the total loan portfolio and is predominantly housed at OP Corporate (one-third is booked in member banks).
-The group's strong loan-loss record is offset by some concentration risk arising from exposure to Finland's commercial real estate sector (about 18% of corporate exposures as of March 31, 2020).
+OP Financial Group's corporate loan book, including housing associations, comprises about one fourth of the total loan portfolio and is predominantly housed at OP Corporate Bank (one third is booked in member banks).
+The group's strong loan-loss record is offset by some concentration risk arising from exposure to Finland's commercial real estate sector (about 18% of corporate exposures as of June 31, 2020).
 This excludes the exposure toward housing associations, about 10% of loans, which mostly relate to income-producing real estate.
 We therefore consider this exposure moderate.
 The single-name concentrations are gradually decreasing and are generally well-rated corporate customer groups.